KefitzatHaderech/Agile-SCRUM/README.md

 ### 1. Waterfall vs Agile

-This section provides a comparison between traditional Waterfall project management and Agile methodologies.
-It highlights the key differences, benefits, and drawbacks of each approach.
+- This section provides a comparison between traditional Waterfall project management and Agile methodologies.
+- It highlights the key differences, benefits, and drawbacks of each approach.

 ### 2. Agile Manifesto

-Here, you will find the core values and principles of the Agile Manifesto, which serves as the foundation for Agile methodologies.
+- Here, you will find the core values and principles of the Agile Manifesto, which serves as the foundation for Agile methodologies.

-### 3. SCRUM Introduction
+### 3. SCRUM: Introduction

-An introduction to SCRUM, one of the most popular Agile frameworks.
-This section covers the basics and the history of SCRUM.
+- An introduction to SCRUM, one of the most popular Agile frameworks.
+- This section covers the basics and the history of SCRUM.

-### 4. SCRUM Theory
+### 4. SCRUM: Theory

-This part delves into the theoretical aspects of SCRUM, including its empirical process control theory, and the pillars of transparency, inspection, and adaptation.
+- This part delves into the theoretical aspects of SCRUM, including its empirical process control theory, and the pillars of transparency, inspection, and adaptation.

-### 5. SCRUM Values
+### 5. SCRUM: Values

-Learn about the five core values of SCRUM: Commitment, Courage, Focus, Openness, and Respect, and how they guide the behavior of SCRUM teams.
+- Learn about the five core values of SCRUM: Commitment, Courage, Focus, Openness, and Respect, and how they guide the behavior of SCRUM teams.

-### 6. The SCRUM Team
+### 6. SCRUM: Team

-This section describes the roles within a SCRUM team, including the Product Owner, SCRUM Master, and Development Team, and their responsibilities.
+- This section describes the roles within a SCRUM team, including the Product Owner, SCRUM Master, and Development Team, and their responsibilities.

-### 7. Scrum Artifacts and Commitments
+### 7. SCRUM: Artifacts and Commitments

-An overview of SCRUM artifacts such as the Product Backlog, Sprint Backlog, and Increment.
-It also covers commitments like the Definition of Done.
+- An overview of SCRUM artifacts such as the Product Backlog, Sprint Backlog, and Increment.
+- It also covers commitments like the Definition of Done.

-### 8. The Sprint
+### 8. SCRUM: Sprint

-Detailed information about Sprints, including Sprint Planning, Daily SCRUM, Sprint Review, and Sprint Retrospective.
+- Detailed information about Sprints, including Sprint Planning, Daily SCRUM, Sprint Review, and Sprint Retrospective.

-### 9. Scaled Agile Framework (SAFe)
+### 9. SAFe

-An introduction to SAFe, a framework for scaling Agile practices across large organizations.
+- An introduction to SAFe, a framework for scaling Agile practices across large organizations.

 ## Usage

-These notes are intended for anyone interested in learning about Agile and SCRUM methodologies, from beginners to advanced practitioners.
-The structure is designed to provide a logical flow of information, making it easy to follow and understand.
+- These notes are intended for anyone interested in learning about Agile and SCRUM methodologies, from beginners to advanced practitioners.
+- The structure is designed to provide a logical flow of information, making it easy to follow and understand.

 ## Contribution